gomeazy/techdocsamples/cloning_a_git_repository_sample.md

-# How to Clone a Git Repository
+# Clone a Git Repository
 By: Michael Gomez

 # Table of contents